tobis1441/object-recognizer/README.md

 conda env create --name=object-recognizer-env --file environment.yml

 Then choose the correct python interpreter in your IDE of the newly created environment.

+You can install new dependencies by

+conda install ...

+and export your dependencies into the environment.yml with:

+conda env export --no-builds -c conda-forge